-IN A SCENE reminiscent of a sci-fi movie, the above-ground portion of tillage radishes are shown post-burdown on Long Lake Plantation near Helena, Ark.
+IN A SCENE reminiscent of a sci-fi movie, the above-ground portion of tillage radishes is shown post-burndown on Long Lake Plantation near Helena, Ark.
 The radishes, along with cereal rye and dwarf rape/canola are used as winter cover crops to prevent erosion.
-The leftover organic matter helps reduce damage to young crop seedlings from strong spring winds.

 COVER CROPS are broadcast-seeded with a Humdinger implement to which a Gandy air seeder has been attached.
 The system works well, the Taylors say, and provides a significant cost saving over custom application with fertilizer.
 Cover crops are planted almost immediately behind the combine — the earlier the better, they say.

 WELLS TAYLOR in a field of Essex dwarf rape/canola, which is being used for the first time this year as a part of the cover crop mix.
 The root system is more fibrous than the radishes, but the plants produce more vegetative mass to prevent wind damage to young crop plants and to add to soil organic matter.

 4. GIANT RADISHES

 MIKEY TAYLOR and son Wells check growth of tillage radishes at Mid-December.
 Some of the radish tubers can extend to a depth of 60 inches.
 For radishes alone, the Taylors broadcast 8 pounds of seed per acre.

 5. PROTECTION FROM WINDS